floooh/floooh.github.io/_drafts/2020-04-22-sokol-spring-2020-update.md

 and the [webgpu.h header plus JS shim](https://github.com/emscripten-core/emscripten/blob/master/system/include/webgpu/webgpu.h), and SPIRV binary blobs for shaders.

-Just as with WebGL vs GL, the WebGPU backend in sokol_gfx.h doesn't care about whether it's running in a native environment through a native WebGPU implementation (e.g. Google Dawn), or in a web environment through emscripten.
+Just as with WebGL vs GL, the WebGPU backend in sokol_gfx.h doesn't care about whether it's running in a native environment via a native WebGPU implementation library (e.g. Google Dawn), or in a web environment via a JS shim provided by the emscripten SDK.

 The same isn't the true yet for sokol_app.h though: currently only the emscripten code path has the required code for setting up the WebGPU device and swapchain.
 But